VulcanMindForge/FoodTruckProject/README.md

 # Technologies Used
 Overall I am learning and using Eclipse IDE to program in Java 1.8.
 Prior to this assignment we covered: Variables and Constants, Methods, Screen Output and Keyboard Input, Expressions, If/Else, Switch, While loops, For Loops, Cast Numerals, Packages, Stringbuilder, Objects, Classes, Superclasses, JUnit testing, TDD or Testing Driven Developement, UML class diagrams, Encapsulation, Inheritance in Java, Visibility, ASCII and Unicode Data.

-This app uses the following"
+This app uses the following subjects.
 Java 1.8, Eclipse, Variables and constants, Methods, Screen Output and Keyboard Input, Expressions, If/else, Switch, While Loop, For loop, For each loop, Packages, Objects, Classes, UML formatted diagram of class, Ecapsulation, Visibility.

 I plan to implement as many of these systems as make sense to get a better grasp of their uses